Adding Custom Songs to Taiko 3DS3

 - The latest release of Okku

-This section only needs to be performed once.
-If you have already done this, you can skip this section.
+This section only needs to be done once.
+If you have already done this to your computer, you can skip this section.

-As TJA files tend to come with Japanese text, files need to be extracted with a computer set to Japanese locale, or else you will create mojibake.
-Naturally, this will create issues with the converter.
-Don't worry -- this won't change system language.
+As TJA files tend to come with Japanese text, files need to be extracted with a computer set to Japanese locale, or else mojibake will be generated in its places.
+Naturally, the converter won't appreciate this very much.

-- Hit Windows key + R to open up the Run dialogue, enter
+- Hit Windows key + R to open up the Run dialogue, type

 intl.cpl